UPPMAX/UPPMAX-documentation/docs/getting_started/rackham_usage_prerequisites.md

 Another [prerequisite for using Rackham](#prerequisites-for-using-rackham) is that you need to know your UPPMAX password.
 If you change it, it may take up to an hour before changes are reflected in Rackham.

-For advice on handling sensitive personal data correctly on Rackham, see our FAQ page.